tc39/notes/meetings/2017-03/mar-22.md

 AWB: TR-104 directs people to say "yes, Test262 consists of all of these things on GitHub.
 Go look at GitHub."

-LBR: Basically a description of Test262 with formalities and ready to bring to Ecma.
+LEO: Basically a description of Test262 with formalities and ready to bring to Ecma.

 AWB: Blesses Test262 as official Ecma work product.
 Non-normative.

-LBR: There are a few facts.
+LEO: There are a few facts.
 As of September 2016, Test262 consisted of over 23k test files...

 AK: I skimmed it.
 I will give it affirmative: yes.
 I find it hard to imagine someone objecting.